-16.3 Working on a Paid Holiday
+16.3 Working on a Statutory Holiday

-(a) Paid Holidays Scheduled Into Work Rotation
+(a) Statutory Holidays Scheduled Into Work Rotation

-Regular employees whose paid holidays have been scheduled into their work rotations per Clause 16.2 and who are required to work on a paid holiday as listed per Clause 16.1, shall be paid a rate of one and one-half times his/her rate of pay for hours worked.
-There will be no further compensation or paid day off in lieu as the paid holidays have been scheduled into the employee's work rotation.
+Regular employees whose statutory holidays have been scheduled into their work rotations per Clause 16.2 - Scheduling of Paid Holidays who are required to work on a statutory holiday as listed per Clause 16.1 - Paid Holidays, shall be paid a rate of one and one-half times his/her rate of pay for hours worked.
+There will be no further compensation or paid day off in lieu as the statutory holidays have been scheduled into the employee's work rotation.

-(b) Paid Holiday Not Scheduled Into Work Rotations
+(b) Statutory Holiday Not Scheduled Into Work Rotations

-Regular employees who have not had their paid holidays scheduled into their work rotations per Clause 16.2 and who are required to work on a paid holiday shall be paid at a rate of one and one-half times his/her rate of pay for hours worked.
-In addition, the employee will receive a paid day off in lieu for working the paid holiday.
+Regular employees who have not had their statutory holidays scheduled into their work rotations per Clause 16.2 - Scheduling of Paid Holidays who are required to work on a statutory holiday shall be paid at a rate of one and one-half times his/her rate of pay for hours worked.
+In addition, the employee will receive a paid day off in lieu for working the statutory holiday.